tpoisot/ms_proba_networks/ms/maintext.md

-property under randomization scenarios can be obtained through the analysis of the probabilistic matrix, instead of the analysis of simulated Bernoulli networks; (ii) different models have different systematic biases, with models of the type III performing overall better for nestedness than any other models.
-This can be explained by the fact that nestedness of a network, as expressed by
-@bast09, is the average of a row-wise and column-wise nestedness.
+property under randomization scenarios can be obtained through the analysis of the probabilistic matrix, instead of the analysis of simulated Bernoulli networks; (ii) different models have different systematic biases, with models of the type III performing better for nestedness than any other models.
+This can be explained by the fact that nestedness of a network, as expressed by @bast09, is the average of a row-wise and column-wise nestedness.
 These depend on the species degree, and as such should be well predicted by models III.
 The true novelty of the approach outlined here is that, rather than having to calculate the measure for thousands of replicates, an *unbiased* estimate of its mean can be obtained in a fraction of the time using the measures described here.
 This is particularly important since, as demonstrated by @chag15, the generation of null randomization is subject to biases in the range of connectance where most ecological networks fall.
 Our approach aims to provide a bias-free, time-effective way of estimating the expected value of a network property.

 ## Spatial-variation predicts local network structure